 If ever asked I have to say the fall is my favorite season of the whole year.
-I love the cooler weather, I love the beautiful colors of fall, I even like day light savings time.
+I love the cooler weather, I love the beautiful colors of fall, I even like daylight savings time.
 I also love the wonderful variety of vegetables that come only during the fall.
 Some of my fall favorites are baked acorn squash, roasted butternut squash and pumpkin bisque.
 It is a fall tradition among some of my friends that we go to the Texas Renaissance Festival every year.
 We always go for the King’s feast.

 One of the menu items they always serve is a good creamy soup.
 This year it was acorn squash soup.
 Personally, I typically bake the acorn squash, its easy to prepare.
 What I really loved about this soup is that it had a hint of spice, and it was garnished with pumpkin seeds, and cilantro.
-The whole soup for me, was pretty amazing.
-When you are the CopyKat lady, and your friends say, hey make this, well you better figure it out.
+The whole soup for me was pretty amazing.
+When you are the CopyKat lady, and your friends say, they make this, well you better figure it out.

 This soup is easy to prepare, in fact, I like working with acorn squash much more so than say butternut squash soup.
 I am always concerned with butternut squash that I am going to cut myself because they can be so hard to cut.
 These are much simpler.
 I began by baking the acorn squash to roast them to bring out the flavor.
 The soup base was easy to put together.
 I pureed the soup with a stick blender, you could easily use a blender if you want.
 I wanted the texture creamy and smooth.
-Finally I garnished the soup with pumpkin seeds and cilantro.
+Finally, I garnished the soup with pumpkin seeds and cilantro.

 This soup reheats well so you can make the soup ahead of time.
-So all around this is a wonderful fall inspired soup.
-This year I got to take away not only good memories, a mug, but a recipe.
+So all around this is a wonderful fall-inspired soup.
+This year I got to take away not only good memories, a mug but a recipe.
 Huzzah!

 Acorn Squash Soup